Mordiford

 Mordiford is known for the legend of the Dragon of Mordiford, which, some said, would amble down from its lair in Haugh Wood to drink from the confluence of the rivers Wye and Lugg near the village.

+The Mordiford Dragon Trail opened in 2022, and describes the story of the Maud and the Dragon, with the help of statues, on a 1.4 mi walk around the village.

 Nearby is Sufton Court, a small Palladian mansion set in parkland.

 A heart shaped corn dolly is named after the village of Mordiford.

-In Mordiford, there is a pub and a primary school.
+In Mordiford, there is a pub called the Moon Inn and the Mordiford Church of England Primary School.